useEffect is Dangerous! ๐งจ๐ฃ

 }

-• But if we add updateMsg into the dependency array, we'll have another problem.
+updateMsginto the dependency array, we'll have another problem.
 Because it's an argument of our component function, on every re-render this variable will be re-defined, which will trigger "useEffect" and we'll get infinite loop.
-There are two ways to fix this.
+There are two ways to fix this.- wrap it with

 function Message({ msg, updateMsg }) {